You wont believe some of these different types of yoga and their benefits.

 As well as physical exercise, Sivananda includes philosophies that are based on asanas, pranayama, diet (vegetarian), positive thinking, and meditation.

-So when we’re talking about the different types of yoga, this is one of the most spiritual types of yoga.
+So when we’re talking about the different types of yoga and their benefits, this is one of the most spiritual forms.

 Is Sivananda The Right Type Of Yoga For You?